Women's sports: The Olympics and women

 The first Olympic games in the modern era in 1896 were not open to women.
 Since then the number of women who have participated in the Olympic games have increased substantially.
+Many girls and women had lots of opportunities to join the Olympics.

 The modern Olympics had female competitors from 1900 onward, though women at first participated in considerably fewer events than men.
 Women first made their appearance in the Olympic Games in Paris in 1900.
 That year, 22 women competed in tennis, sailing, croquet, equestrian, and golf.
 The International Olympic Committee founder Pierre de Coubertin described women's sports "impractical, uninteresting, unaesthetic, and we are not afraid to add: incorrect".
 However, the 6th IOC Congress in Paris 1914 decided that a woman's medal had formally the same weight as a man's in the official medal table.
 This left the decisions about women's participation to the individual international sports federations.
 Concern over the physical strength and stamina of women led to the discouragement of female participation in more physically strenuous sports.

 In response to the lack of support for women's international sport the Fédération Sportive Féminine Internationale was founded in France by Alice Milliat.
 This organization initiated the Women's Olympiad (held 1921, 1922 and 1923) and the Women's World Games, which attracted participation of nearly 20 countries and was held four times (1922, 1926, 1930 and 1934).
 In 1924 the 1924 Women's Olympiad was held at Stamford Bridge in London.
 The International Olympic Committee began to incorporate greater participation of women at the Olympics in response.
 The number of Olympic women athletes increased over five-fold in the period, going from 65 at the 1920 Summer Olympics to 331 at the 1936 Summer Olympics.

 Amateur competitions became the primary venue for women's sports.
 Throughout the mid-twentieth century, Communist countries dominated many Olympic sports, including women's sports, due to state-sponsored athletic programs that were technically regarded as amateur.
 The legacy of these programs endured, as former Communist countries continue to produce many of the top female athletes.
 Germany and Scandinavia also developed strong women's athletic programs in this period.